G-TAD: Sub-Graph Localization for Temporal Action Detection: Experiment

 {\bf Training and Inference}.
 We implement and compile our framework using PyTorch 1.1, Python 3.7, and CUDA 10.0.
 We use $b=3$ GCNeXt blocks and train our model end-to-end, with batch size of 16.
-The learning rate is $4\e{-3}/4\e{-4}$ on ActivityNet and $6\e{-6} / 6\e{-7}$ on THUMOS14 for 5/5 epochs.
-In inference, we take video classification scores by \cite{wang2017untrimmed} and \cite{xiong2016cuhk}, and multiply them to $p_n$ for evaluation.
-For post-processing, the Soft-NMS threshold is $0.84$ to pick the top $M$ confident predictions, where M is 100 for ActivityNet and 200 for THUMOS.
+The learning rate is $4\e{-3}$ on ActivityNet-1.3 and $6\e{-6} $ on THUMOS-14 for the first 5 epochs, and is reduced by 10 for the following 5 epochs.
+In inference, following \cite{lin2018bsn} to leverage the global video context, we take the video classification scores from \cite{wang2017untrimmed} and \cite{xiong2016cuhk}, and multiply them by the fused confidence score $p_j$ for evaluation.
+For post-processing, we apply Soft-NMS \cite{softNMS}, where the threshld is $0.84$ and select the top-$M$ prediction for final evaluation, where $M$ is 100 for ActivityNet-1.3 and 200 for THUMOS-14.
 More details can be found in the \textbf{supplementary material}.
-To encourage reproducibility, the code and trained models will be made publicly available.